Sheetz v. County of El Dorado

 The question surrounds what test to employ for legislatively imposed permit conditions like Mr. Sheetz’s.
 For decades now, courts have been in disarray about whether permit demands authorized by legislation should receive different, less demanding constitutional protection from those imposed ad hoc by administrators.
 Recently, SLF successfully convinced the Sixth Circuit Court of Appeals that legislative demands for property should not get special solicitude.

-SLF and Beacon are now calling on the Supreme Court to rule the same way in the Sheetz case, ending the debate among lower courts about whether the Constitution applies equally to all branches of government.
+SLF and Beacon called on the Supreme Court to rule the same way in the Sheetz case, ending the debate among lower courts about whether the Constitution applies equally to all branches of government.
+Thankfully, the Supreme Court unanimously agreed.

 Why This Matters